-This pineapple variety has delicious fruits with pleasant fragrance.
+This pineapple variety has delicious fruits with a pleasant fragrance.
 But, it is not good for canning.
-In addition, this plant is more tolerant to cold temperature.
+In addition, this plant is more tolerant of cold temperatures.

 It is strong and doesn’t suffer from diseases easily.
-This pineapple are mostly cultivated in Australia and South Africa.
+This pineapple is mostly cultivated in Australia and South Africa.

 How to Grow a Pineapple Plant

 Growing a pineapple plant is not difficult for beginners.
-If you cannot have access for pineapple suckers or slips, you can buy a pineapple in the market.
+If you cannot have access to pineapple suckers or slips, you can buy pineapple in the market.

 Once you have it, you can follow these steps of how to grow a pineapple plant.